alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 - Open a Powershell terminal and navigate to the `deployment/secure_research_environment/setup` directory within the Safe Haven repository.
 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
   - NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
-- Run the `./Update_SRE_RDS_SSL_Certificate.ps1 -sreId <SRE ID> -emailAddress <email>`, where the SRE ID is the one specified in the config and the email address is one that you would like to be notified when certificate expiry is approaching.
+- Run `./Update_SRE_RDS_SSL_Certificate.ps1 -configId <SRE config ID> -emailAddress <email>`, where the config ID is `<SHM ID><SRE ID>` for the config file you are using and the email address is one that you would like to be notified when certificate expiry is approaching.
 - **NOTE:** This script should be run again whenever you want to update the certificate for this SRE.
 - **Troubleshooting:** Let's Encrypt will only issue **5 certificates per week** for a particular host (e.g. `rdg-sre-sandbox.testa.dsgroupdev.co.uk`).
 For production environments this should usually not be an issue.
 The signed certificates are also stored in the key vault for easy redeployment.
 However, if you find yourself needing to re-run this step without the key vault secret available, either to debug an error experienced in production or when redeploying a test environment frequently during development, you should run `./Update_SRE_RDS_SSL_Certificate.ps1 -dryRun $true` to use the Let's Encrypt staging server, which will issue certificates more frequently.
 However, these certificates will not be trusted by your browser, so you will need to override the security warning in your browser to access the RDS web client for testing.

 ### :bicyclist: Set up a non-privileged user account
 These steps ensure that you have created a non-privileged user account that you can use for testing.
-This user should be created in the local Active Directory on the SHM domain controller and must have been synchronised to the Azure Active Directory.
 You must ensure that you have assigned a licence to this user in the Azure Active Directory so that MFA will work correctly.

 On the **SHM Domain Controller**.

-1. **Ensure that a non-privileged user account exists**
+1. **Create a new non-privileged user account for yourself**
-- In the `Server Management` app, click `Tools -> Active Directory Users and Computers`
-- Open the `Safe Haven Research Users` OU
-- Ensure that the non-privileged user account that you want to use is listed here, or if it is not then create it.
+- Follow the user creation instructions from the [administrator guide](safe_haven_administrator_guide.md).
+In brief these involve:
+  - adding your details (ie. your first name, last name, phone number etc.) to a user details CSV file.
+  - running `C:\Installation\CreateUsers.ps1 <path_to_user_details_file>` in a Powershell command window with elevated privileges.
+This will create a user in the local Active Directory on the SHM domain controller and start the process of synchronisation to the Azure Active Directory, which will take around 5 minutes.

-2. **Ensure that the user account is in the correct Security Group**
+2. **Ensure that your user account is in the correct Security Group**
 - Still in the `Active Directory Users and Computers` app, open the `Safe Haven Security Groups` OU
 - Right click the `SG <SRE ID> Research Users` security group and select `Properties`
 - Click on the `Members` tab.
-- If the user you plan to use is not already listed here you must add them to the group
+- If your user is not already listed here you must add them to the group
   - Click the `Add` button
-  - Enter the start of the username and click `Check names`
+  - Enter the start of your username and click `Check names`
-  - Select the correct username and click `Ok`
+  - Select your username and click `Ok`
-  - Click `Ok` again to exit the add users dialogue
+  - Click `Ok` again to exit the `Add users` dialogue
-- Synchronise with Azure Active Directory by running `C:\Installation\Run_ADSync.ps1` in Powershell
+- Synchronise with Azure Active Directory by running `C:\Installation\Run_ADSync.ps1` in Powershell.

-3. **Ensure that the account has MFA enabled**
-Please ensure that this account is fully set-up (including MFA) as [detailed in the user guide](safe_haven_user_guide.md).
+3. **Ensure that your user account has MFA enabled** Please ensure that your account is fully set-up (including MFA) as [detailed in the user guide](safe_haven_user_guide.md).
+In order to verify this switch to your custom Azure Active Directory in the Azure portal:
+- Go to `portal.azure.com` and click on your username in the top-right
+- Select `Switch directory` and then click on `All Directories`
+- Select your custom Azure Active Directory in the list of directories
+- This should cause the portal to reload

+You can now verify the following things
-- The user's `Usage Location` must be set in Active Directory.
+- The `Usage Location` must be set in Azure Active Directory (should be automatically synchronised from the local Active Directory if it was correctly set there)
-  To check this on the portal, switch to your custom AAD and navigate to `Azure Active Directory` -> `Users` -> (user account), and ensure that `Settings`->`Usage Location` is set.
+  - Navigate to `Azure Active Directory` -> `Manage / Users` -> (user account), and ensure that `Settings`->`Usage Location` is set.
 - A licence must be assigned to the user.
-  To check this in the portal, switch to your custom AAD and navigate to `Azure Active Directory` -> `Manage`/`Users` -> (user account) -> `Licenses` and verify that a license is assigned and the appropriate MFA service enabled.
+  - Navigate to `Azure Active Directory` -> `Manage / Users` -> (user account) -> `Licenses` and verify that a license is assigned and the appropriate MFA service enabled.
 - MFA must be enabled for the user.
-  To enable this on the portal, switch to your custom AAD and navigate to `Azure Active Directory` -> `Manage`/`Users`, click the `Multi-Factor Authentication` button and verify that `MULTI-FACTOR AUTH STATUS` is enabled for the user.
   - The user must log into `aka.ms/mfasetup` and set up MFA as [detailed in the user guide](safe_haven_user_guide.md).

 ### :mountain_bicyclist: Test the RDS using a non-privileged user account
 On your **deployment machine**.